yurykurouski/audio-organizer/README.md

 3. Read metadata from each file
 4. Create Artist and Album folders as needed
 5. Move files to the appropriate location with proper encoding
+6. Prompt for user input when file conflicts are detected

 ## File Structure